wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Started reading about `k3s` and serverless approaches, and I want to get into the Kubernetes realm; Docker and Kubernetes' being built in Go was a major factor in my deciding to learn the language - I see (from a distance) the impact both technologies are having in the enterprise applications / data center spaces.

 **Thoughts:** Why doesn't my Mac have `systemd`?

+---
+## Day 54, November 25, 2019

+**Today's Progress:** Finished (for now) refactoring my spreadsheet program.
+More time spent on k3s, learning how it's different than k8s; I feel silly for trying to install either directly on my Mac - Kubernetes is about orchestrating _Linux containers_ after all.
+OSS, Linux, _duhh_.

+**Thoughts:** Raspberry Pi it is!